dustming/basinmaker/README.md

 # An automated GIS toolbox for watershed delineation with lakes

+## Overview

-This GIS toolbox is developed to automatically build river topology with multiple lakes and generate routing parameters for each catchments at the sametime.
+This GIS toolbox is developed to automatically build river topology with multiple lakes and generate routing parameters for each catchments at the same time.

 ## Installation